StefanDjurkic/DraconicDoom/README.md

 # Draconic Doom

 Welcome to Draconic Doom!
-This project is currently in active development and is currently in Alpha.
+This project is currently in alpha and actively being developed.
 A more detailed readme and project plan can be found within the DraconicDoomProject Folder